baskren/Uno.SkiaSharp/README.md

+# NOTE

+This is a fork of the [SkiaSharp for WebAssembly repo](https://github.com/unoplatform/Uno.SkiaSharp).
+The intent of this fork is to facilitate a POC (proof of concept) of SkiaSharp + Xamarin.Forms running on the WebAssembly platform.

 # SkiaSharp for WebAssembly

 SkiaSharp for WebAssembly is a SkiaSharp port that runs on top of the [Uno Platform](https://github.com/nventive/uno), using